-Are you unemployed or under-employed?
+Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
-If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
 There is no out-of-pocket for you.
-Let’s see if you are eligible!
+Let’s see if you qualify!

 With the number of computer networks doubling every five years, the job demand for Information Technology employees continues to soar for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are hotter than others.
 The Tampa/Clearwater/St. Petersburg job market pays well, because it has almost 7,000 job openings and the amount of qualified workers is very low.
 The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
 Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 If you have management experience, one of the most high demand job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master